BioPhoton/rxjs-schedulers/src/public-readme.md

 right after the current synchronous executed code ends.

 **AsyncScheduler**
-AsyncScheduler are useed to schedule tasks at some point in the future.
+AsyncScheduler are used to schedule tasks at some point in the future.
 The are executed as if you used setTimeout with some duration/delay This scheduler executes actions asynchronously.
 They are executed as if they where wrapped into a setTimeout or interval.